 Description Specifies the type of GPI output signal that will trigger the specified function.
-Values The following values are possible: • close Close A rising edge pulse is generated at pulse activation. open activation. open A falling edge pulse is generated at activation.
+Values The following values are possible: close The level changes to high level at activation.
+A rising edge pulse is generated at activation. pulse A falling edge pulse is generated at activation.
+A falling edge pulse is generated at activation.